offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

   * **Parallel** button will reorient the objects so the selected faces are parallel.
   * **Center coincidence** button will bring the selected faces together.
-  * **Flip by Face 2** checkbox will flip second object such that the face's normal vector goes in the opposite direction.
+  * **!!Flip!! by Face 2** checkbox will !!flip!! second object such that the face's normal vector goes in the opposite direction.

 `{ref} https://wiki.bambulab.com/en/software/bambu-studio/assemble` `{ref} https://wiki.bambulab.com/en/software/bambu-studio/stacking-objects`